 A series of new national parks (in addition to formerly existing ones, which protected glaciers and bare mountain areas) covering the main tundra and other valuable areas have been established.
 Today, almost the entire archipelago is protected with 7 national parks and 21 nature reserves.
 The Government of Norway released a special environmental law, with a particular focus on keeping the pristine wilderness.
 In addition, an environment fund has been established.
-Today, 60 000 tourists come to Svalbard by plane or ship and are required to pay a fee of 150 NOK.
+Today, 100 000 tourists come to Svalbard by plane or ship and are required to pay a fee of 150 NOK.
 This fee is placed into the environment fund, which is used every year in a transparent way for education and research projects for the management of tourism and protected areas.
 Therefore, Svalbard is not only one of the best-protected wilderness areas, it serves also as a leading LT&C example.
-This LT&C example uses entrance fees in a transparent and efficient way to benefit the management of protected areas.
+This LT&C-Example uses entrance fees in a transparent and efficient way to benefit the management of protected areas.
 National parks in other parts of the world could learn from and potentially implement this example.
 Svalbard is increasingly visited and used to inspire people toward actions for nature conservation and caring for our global environment.